By Teachers, For Teachers

 I'm sympathetic to their words because these teachers have had little to no formal training in teaching reading.
-However, reading is a part of daily learning, not only in the primary grades, but in grades 4 and up; and studies by the U.S. Department of Education (2003) indicate that more than 8 million students in grades 4 to 12 are struggling readers.
+However, reading and reading comprehension is a part of daily learning, not only in the primary grades, but in grades 4 and up; and studies by the U.S. Department of Education (2003) indicate that more than 8 million students in grades 4 to 12 are struggling readers.
 In addition, high school students in the lowest 25 percent of their class are 20 times more likely to drop out of school than are excellent and proficient learners (Carnevale, 2001).

 For me, the choice of whether or not to teach reading — even if you're not a reading teacher — is obvious: Middle and high school students need reading instruction, especially students who struggle because they read three or more years below grade level.
 Annually, struggling readers slide further behind; they can't and don't read in English and content subjects, and they don't choose reading as an independent activity.

 Some schools have added a special reading intervention class to support striving adolescent learners, but that's not enough.

 In an area high school, I worked with ninth graders reading on a third to fifth grade level.
 Success was high as long as students learned at their instructional levels.
 However, their self-confidence and motivation to read roller-coastered each day because in their English class they were expected to read Animal Farm (1993) by George Orwell as well as ninth grade–level textbooks in science and social studies.
 In my class, students rode the crest of the roller coaster and earned A's and B's; in other classes, their ride plummeted to the valleys as they earned D's and F's.